 - Unstable sense of self

 - Focus on real or imagined abandonment, separation, or rejection

 - Belief that changes indicate abandonment or that they have failed in some way

 - Impulsive in relation to at least two of the following: shopping, drugs and alcohol, sex, driving or binge eating

 - Pattern of volatile and intense interpersonal relationships defined first by idealization then devaluation

 Do these issues plague your teenager?
-If you believe that your teen is struggling with borderline personality disorder, it’s important to take the necessary steps to get your child the help that he or she needs to learn how to live a balanced and functional life despite the disorder.
-Medication, Cognitive Behavioral Therapy (CBT), family counseling and more are available to treat teens on an inpatient or outpatient basis.
+If you believe that your teen is struggling with Borderline Personality Disorder, it’s important to get help.
+Cognitive Behavioral Therapy (CBT) and family counseling are just two ways to combat this disorder.
+Hence, if you need support, we are here to help.
 Contact us at Newport Academy today to learn more.

 Borderline Personality Disorder Statistics

 According to the Borderline Personality Disorder Center, BPD affects between six and 10 million Americans.
 Consequently, this is between two and six percent of the population.
 Therefore, about 75 to 90 percent of those with Borderline Personality Disorder are women.